AlexaCRM/alexacrm.github.io/datapress/knowledge_base/lookup/lookup_free.md

         <input type="hidden" name="accountid" value="account:{{ contact.parentaccount.Id }}" />
 ```

- To `update` a record via a form with a lookup using free plugin you can follow 2 ways:
+ To `display` a record via a form with a lookup using free plugin you can follow 2 ways:

  1. serialised lookup (recommended)
  In this approach, you’ll serialize the lookup value and store it in a field on your form.
 When the form is submitted, this serialized value is used to update the corresponding record.